Is it legal to use AI to write a blog?

 The four real legal considerations:

-- FTC disclosure: required when AI is used in advertising claims or endorsements (FTC Endorsement Guides, 2023).
+- FTC disclosure: required when AI is used in advertising claims or endorsements (FTC Endorsement Guides, revised June 2023, effective July 2023).
 Not required for general blog content.
 If your blog reviews products or makes earnings claims, disclose.

 - Platform terms: most CMS and ad platforms (Google AdSense, Mediavine, etc.) explicitly allow AI-assisted content.
 Some prohibit fully unedited AI dumps.
 Check the specific platform.